hamk-uas/esp32c3-arduino-sensor-iot-skeleton/README.md

 Open `esp32c3_data_logger/esp32c3_data_logger.ino` in Arduino IDE, upload to your ESP32-C3, and monitor the serial output at 115200 baud.

+During operation of the sketch, ESP32-C3 goes to deep sleep for tens of seconds at a time.
+This prevents further uploads.
+To enable another upload, press and release the ESP32-C3 Super mini in sequence: reset down, boot down, reset up, boot up.
+This also stops the serial monitor from stealing focus upon ESP32-C3 wakeup from deep sleep.

 ## Configuration

 ### Adjusting Sampling Interval